litmuschaos/v1-litmus-docs/docs/ebs-loss-by-tag.md

 - Check whether the application is resilient to the ebs loss, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-ebs-loss -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-ebs-loss-by-tag -n <application-namespace>`

 ### EBS Loss Experiment Demo